Where Can I Travel Without a Passport? (10 Incredible Places!)

 Just off the coast of Southern California, the golden state presents yet another marvel where you can wander without a passport - Catalina Island.
 Often overlooked for the mainland's celebrity glamour and theme parks, this island is the perfect hideaway for those seeking an escape from the ordinary.

 From the moment you set foot on its shores, Catalina Island promises a unique adventure.
-Avalon, the island's only incorporated city, exudes a Mediterranean vibe with its quaint streets, charming cafes, and picturesque harbor.
-Get lost in the magic of the island as you explore its scenic beauty, from rugged canyons and pristine beaches to untouched wildlands.
-Nature enthusiasts will love the island’s abundant wildlife, including the famous Catalina Island Fox, unique to this part of the world.
+Avalon, the island's only incorporated city, has a Mediterranean vibe with its quaint streets, charming cafes, and picturesque harbor.
+Get lost in the natural beauty of the island as you explore its trails and overlooks, from rugged canyons and pristine beaches to untouched wildlands.

 For the active traveler, Catalina Island offers a host of outdoor pursuits.
 Whether it's hiking the Trans-Catalina Trail, snorkeling in the crystal-clear waters, or parasailing above the Pacific, there's never a dull moment.
 And when the sun goes down, the fun doesn't stop.
 Avalon's lively town feel offers plenty of places to eat, drink, and take in a bit of R&R.